hypered/slab/README.md

 expected HTML is not exactly the same: we pretty print it differently, or some tags are explicitely closed in Pug.js (e.g. `<source>` vs. `<source/>`.

+# Why the name

+In the context of [memory
+management](https://en.wikipedia.org/wiki/Slab_allocation), slab allocation is a mechanism designed to reduce fragmentation caused by allocations and deallocations.

+Slab the language is designed to define, combine and, eventually evaluate fragments to HTML.

 # Acknowledgement

 Slab was initially a port to Haskell of the [Pug.js](https://pugjs.org)